 Quick and Easy Funfetti Shortbread Bites {Egg-free}

-These easy funfetti shortbread bites are the perfect little treat to whip up when time and/or ingredients are low!
-They are super cute AND super tasty.
+These easy funfetti shortbread bites are the perfect little treat to whip up when time or ingredients are low!
+They are cute AND super tasty!

 These colorful, EASY, and most importantly, super yummy, funfetti shortbread bites make me really happy.